Apple is one of those companies that excel at creating products people love. Their secret? Deeply understanding user needs.

 - Algorithmic Bias.
 While AI reduces human bias, it’s likely trained on a biased dataset.
 This can trickle its way down into research findings and skew results.

 - Data Ethics.
 Companies must not misuse people’s personally identifiable information (PII).
 Follow data compliance laws and regulations to protect user data.
 Marvin is SOC2 and GDPR compliant, so your user data is always protected.
-Learn why UX Designers are the driving force behind Responsible AI.

 AI-generated personas are a starting point.
 A high quality “first draft” of user personas.
 It’s vital to add your own research (using rich data) to user behavior analysis.